-In January 2018, the Commission filed its Formal Statement of Charges against the Honorable William Gus Sullivan, Justice of the Peace, Pahrump Township Justice Court.
-The Commission entered into a Stipulation and Order of Consent to Public Reprimand filed on February 23, 2018, in which Judge Sullivan admitted that he committed violations of Canon 1, Rules 1.1 and 1.2; and Canon 2, Rules 2.2, 2.3(A) and (B), 2.4, 2.5(A), 2.6(A), 2.9(A) and (C) and 2.12, and accepted the Commission's public reprimand.
+In July 2019, the Commission entered into a Stipulation and Order of Consent to Public Reprimand regarding the Honorable Kent Jasperson, Justice of the Peace, Pahrump Township Justice Court.
+Judge Jasperson admitted that he committed violations of Canon 1, Rule 1.1; and Canon 2, Rules 2.2, 2.5, 2.6(A) and 2.9(A) & (C), and accepted the Commission's public reprimand and agreed to complete a National Judicial College Course at his own expense.